NaokiHori/Pendulum/docs/source/equation/kinetic.rst

 Kinetic energy
 ##############

-To begin with, I consider the velocity of the :math:`\ia`-th object on the Cartesian coordinate.
+To begin with, we consider the velocity of the :math:`\ia`-th object on the Cartesian coordinate.

 The time derivative of the position vector: